danionescu0/image-processing-projects/person-monitor/README.md

 We're going to receive face notification from "Face recognition wrapper" over MQTT and react to them by:

-- sending email with known/unknown person
+- sending email with known/unknown person along with a picture

 - use a text to speech API to communicate by voice

-- track known persons on a graph using free IOT platforms like thinger.io
+- track known persons on a graph using free IOT platforms like devicehub

 - configure known persons, email notification etc etc in a graphical UI